KyleMinter/lunch-box-reviews/cdk/README.md

 These fields determine the various values of the newly created food item.
 Both the nutrients and description found within the foodAttributes key can be empty, but the name, origin, and attributes must be supplied.
 Upon receiving a request, a UUID will be generated for the food item.

-If invalid data is supplied, the endpoint will return a 400 error.
-In addtion, this endpoint accepts no query parameters and will return a 400 error if any are supplied.
+This endpoint does not accept any query parameters and will return a 404 Bad Request error if any are supplied.